tremberic/orchestration-framework/README.md

 flexibility to create multiple Cortex Search and Cortex Analyst tools for use with the Agent Gateway.
 For a walkthrough of how to configure and run a system with all 3 types of tools, see the [Quickstart](Quickstart.ipynb) notebook.

+## Support Notice

+All sample code is provided for reference purposes only.
+Please note that this code is provided `as is` and without warranty.
+Snowflake will not offer any support for the use of the sample code.
+The purpose of the code is to provide customers with easy access to innovative ideas that have been built to accelerate customers' adoption of key Snowflake features.
+We certainly look for customers' feedback on these solutions and will be updating features, fixing bugs, and releasing new solutions on a regular basis.

+Copyright (c) 2025 Snowflake Inc. All Rights Reserved.

 # Getting Started